centreon/centreon-collect/tests/README.md

 - [x] **EFHC2**: Engine is configured with hosts and we force checks on one 5 times on bbdo2
 - [x] **EFHCU1**: Engine is configured with hosts and we force checks on one 5 times on bbdo3.
 Bbdo3 has no impact on this behavior. resources table is cleared before starting broker.
 - [x] **EFHCU2**: Engine is configured with hosts and we force checks on one 5 times on bbdo3.
 Bbdo3 has no impact on this behavior.
+- [x] **EPC1**: Check with perl connector

 ### Migration
 - [x] **MIGRATION**: Migration bbdo2 => sql/storage => unified_sql => bbdo3

 ### Severities
+- [x] **BEUHSEV1**: Four hosts have a severity added.
+Then we remove the severity from host 1.
+Then we change severity 10 to severity8 for host 3.
+- [x] **BEUHSEV2**: Seven hosts are configured with a severity on two pollers.
+Then we remove severities from the first and second hosts of the first poller but only the severity from the first host of the second poller.
+- [x] **BETUHSEV1**: Hosts have severities provided by templates.
 - [x] **BESEV1**: Engine is configured with some severities.
 When broker receives them, it stores them in the centreon_storage.severities table.
 Broker is started before.
 - [x] **BESEV2**: Engine is configured with some severities.
 When broker receives them, it stores them in the centreon_storage.severities table.
 Engine is started before.
 - [x] **BEUSEV1**: Engine is configured with some severities.
 When broker receives them, it stores them in the centreon_storage.severities table.
 Broker is started before.